What is Adjusted Gross Score for?

+Adjusted Gross Score is calculated after each round in WHS system.
 Rules of Handicapping state that “A score for handicap purposes should not be overly influenced by one or two bad hole scores, which are not reflective of a player’s demonstrated ability.”
 So, for handicap purposes, the number of strokes scored on each hole is adjusted as following:

 - the maximum hole score is limited to net double bogey on each played hole